Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/authenticating-nextjs-with-supabase-auth-magic-links.md

 ---
 layout: ../../layouts/Post.astro
-title: "Authenticating Next.js with Supabase auth magic links"
+title: 'Authenticating Next.js with Supabase auth magic links'
-metaTitle: "Authenticating Next.js with Supabase auth magic links"
+metaTitle: 'Authenticating Next.js with Supabase auth magic links'
 metaDesc: 'How to authenticate in Next.js using Supabase magic links authentication'
 image: /images/08-12-2021.jpg
 date: 2021-12-08T03:00:00.000Z
 tags:
   - nextjs
 ---

 Now that we have a basic understanding of Supabase and how we can interact with it, let's see how we can use their auth system!

 We'll be using their magic link login in this article, which I've been dying to try out.

 We'll be working on our existing Supabase example.
-I urge you to read through [this article on how to set up the basics environment for Supabase](https://daily-dev-tips.com/posts/adding-supabase-to-a-nextjs-application/).
+I urge you to read through [this article on setting up the basics environment for Supabase](https://daily-dev-tips.com/posts/adding-supabase-to-a-nextjs-application/).

 The end result for today will look like this: